 Emanuel P.N.
 Hilario serves as our President and Chief Executive Officer pursuant to an employment agreement dated September 3, 2019 ("Hilario Agreement").
 The Hilario Agreement provides for a term of four years, with such term automatically extending for additional one-year periods unless either party provides 90 days written notice of a rejection of the renewal prior to the commencement of the renewal term.
 Mr. Hilario receives an annual base salary of \$500,000, and thereafter he is entitled to receive increases (but no decreases) in his base salary as determined by the Company's Board or Compensation Committee.
+Effective January 1, 2021, the Compensation Committee approved an increase in Mr. Hilario's salary to \$550,000.
 In addition, Mr. Hilario is eligible to receive incentive compensation for each calendar year during the term of the Hilario Agreement in an amount targeted at 100% of his then-effective annual base salary, based in part upon achievement of individual and corporate performance objectives determined by the Board.
 Mr. Hilario will be eligible to receive a bonus in excess of the target if the Company's performance exceeds 100% of the targeted goals, and an amount below the target amount will be paid if actual performance equals at least a minimum threshold, each as approved by the Board in consultation with Mr. Hilario when annual performance goals are established.
-Whether Mr. Hilario receives incentive compensation, and the amount of the incentive compensation, will be determined by the Board in its sole absolute discretion, except that any portion of the incentive compensation that the Board determines to be based on targeted goals will be considered non-discretionary and payable based on achievement of the goals.
+Whether Mr. Hilario receives incentive compensation, and the amount of the incentive compensation that the Board determines to be based on targeted goals will be considered non-discretionary and payable based on achievement of the goals.
 Mr. Hilario is eligible to participate in the Company's 401(k) plan, health plans and other benefits on the same terms as other salaried employees.